sooftware/kospeech/README.md

 Our project based on Seq2seq with Attention Architecture.
 Seq2seq is a fast evolving field with new techniques and architectures being published frequently.

-We use [AI Hub 1000h](http://www.aihub.or.kr/aidata/105) dataset which contains 1,000 hours korean voice data.
-And, our project is currently in progress.
+We use [AI Hub 1000h](http://www.aihub.or.kr/aidata/105) dataset which contains 1,000 hours korean voice data. and, our project is currently in progress.
 At present our top model has recorded an **80% CRR**, and we are working for a higher recognition rate.
 ###### ( **CRR** : Character Recognition Rate )

 We are constantly updating the progress of the project on the [Wiki page](https://github.com/sh951011/Korean-Speech-Recognition/wiki).
 Please check this page.